December 20, 2018 • Sara Eagin

 Brand storytellers need to find concise, effective ways to capture attention.
 From Twitter to exhibit labels to PowerPoint slides, the demand for compelling brevity is everywhere.

-Here are a few suggestions for telling a story in 50 words or less:
+Here are a few suggestions for telling a short story in 50 words or less:

-The ability to tell compelling stories with fewer words comes to life in museums and exhibits.
-Writing a label for an artifact or photo is an art form that History Factory has been refining for 40 years.
+The ability to tell compelling stories with fewer words comes to life in museums and custom exhibit designs.
+Writing a label for an artifact or photo is an art form that the History Factory has been refining for 40 years.
 Here are a few great examples from the 2017 Excellence in Exhibition Label Writing Competition that we find particularly inspiring:

 This label, alongside a tank of green moray morena (what you would likely call an eel), paints a vivid picture of the species and packs plenty of information in a small amount of space.